isabella232/marquardt-java-sdk/README.md

 This module contains generic shared classes like custom exceptions and json (de-)serializers.
 Most notably, this module provides the basic infrastructure for the creation and validation of signatures and certificates.

 Signable payload is created by implementing _Signable_.
-Deserialization from byte arrays to the object type is performed by implementations of DeserializingFactory<Signable>.
+Deserialization from byte arrays to the object type is performed by implementations of _DeserializingFactory_.
 The factory consumes a byte input stream and produces the deserialized signable.

 The _Signer_ class is used to create signatures for signables.
-The _Validator_ is used to both deserialize signables using the respective DeserializingFactory and to verify their signatures.
+The _Validator_ is used to both deserialize signables using the respective _DeserializingFactory_ and to verify their signatures.

 #### Certificates